 These scentless blooms range in color from crisp white (by far the most popular variety) to bright red, pink, magenta, purple, and blue.
 Additionally, there are other white anemone varieties with green centers as well as yellow centers.

 Anthuriums have really been becoming trendy recently, in cool-girl minimal and modern arrangements.
-We love them as single blooms in pastel shades—they don't need much else in the way of other flowers, they standout on their own.
-They come in a huge range of colors—from bright reds to creamy whites and bright pinks.
+We love them as single blooms in pastel shades—they don't need much else in the way of other flowers.
+They stand out on their own.
+They come in a huge range of colors, from bright reds to creamy whites.

 Don't turn up your nose!
-When used en masse, these guys can really pack a punch for cheap (for instance in a massive hanging installation).
+When used en masse, these guys can really pack a punch for cheap (for instance, in a massive hanging installation).
 As long as you don't go for the bodega-style carnations that are dyed any number of unnatural colors, you're good.
 Go for the dusty, muted variety for real modernity.
-Plus, they're trending.

 Lily of the Valley

 Not just for royal bouquets, this delicate little bloom works well in small and low centerpieces as well.
 These little guys only come in white.

 We can get down with every variety of tulip (these are fringed, but we love a parrot, double, and French tulip as well!), and each type has a different style and feel.
 Plus colors!
 So many colors.